"He's a billionaire": KOK reacts to killing of Asabawood film producer at Ladipo

 Protectors of Nollywood

-He noted that Ason Rich has barely produced up to five movies and has never acted in one before, and on such grounds, he doesn't qualify to be referred to a film producer.
+KOK, who called himself one of the protectors of Nollywood, noted that Ason Rich had barely produced up to five movies and had never acted in one before, and on such grounds, he doesn't qualify to be referred to as a film producer.

-However, how KOK chose to identify himself and his role in the movie industry has struck a chord with netizens.

-Legit.ng recalls reporting when Kanayo O Kanayo introduced his young lover to some of his colleagues amid news of his divorce.

 Netizens react to KOK's comment about Ason Rich

-See some of the reactions that trailed Kanayo O Kanayo's comments about the Ladipo shootout:
+How KOK identified himself and his role in the movie industry has struck a chord with netizens.
+See some of the reactions that trailed Kanayo O. Kanayo's comments about the Ladipo shootout:

 @capital_mega14: